A Wrongful Death claim is a lawsuit pursued when someone is killed as a result of another person’s wrongful conduct.

 Wrongful Death Statistics

-Unintentional injury deaths are the fourth-leading cause of death nationwide.
-The Centers for Disease Control and Prevention (CDC) reported that there were 224,935 unintentional injury deaths in the United States in 2021.
-This translates to 67.8 deaths per 100,000 people.
+Unintentional injury deaths are the third-leading cause of death nationwide in 2024.
+The Centers for Disease Control and Prevention (CDC) reported that there were 227,039 unintentional injury deaths in the United States in 2024.
+This translates to 68.1 deaths per 100,000 people.

 Contact a Birmingham Wrongful Death Attorney

 Farris, Riley & Pitt, LLP has been helping families all over Alabama for more than 20 years.
-Our firm understands the devastating long-term impact of a loved one’s death and commits to helping you get justice.
+A wrongful death attorney in Birmingham understands the devastating long-term impact of a loved one’s death and commits to helping you get justice and compensation.

 If your loved one was killed by another party’s deliberate conduct or negligence in Jefferson County, contact Farris, Riley & Pitt, LLP right away.
-You can have our lawyers provide an honest and thorough evaluation of your case when you call (205) 324-1212 or contact us online to schedule a free consultation.
+You can have our lawyers provide an honest and thorough evaluation of your case.
+Call (205) 324-1212 or contact us online to schedule a free consultation with our firm.